Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Introduction

-In this paper authors present for the first time a novel points, which may be applied in the proposed pCT detector concepts: the Richardson\,--\,Lucy algorithm~\citep{Richardson,LBLucy} was applied for the image reconstruction of a single-sided pCT scanner.
-The paper organized as follows: section~\ref{methodology} begins with the general approach to the image reconstruction problem itself, followed by the presentation of the details of the Richardson\,--\,Lucy algorithm and the proton-phantom interaction model.
-Section~\ref{test} compares detector designs and presents the applied Monte Carlo simulation.
-Section~\ref{test} also contains the evaluation of the spatial- and density resolution of phantoms.
-Results are summarized and discussed in section~\ref{results} and~\ref{discussion}, respectively.
+The paper is organized as follows: section~\ref{sec:methodology} begins with the general approach to the image reconstruction problem itself, followed by the brief presentation of the details of the Richardson\,--\,Lucy algorithm and the proton-phantom interaction model.
+Section~\ref{sec:test} compares detector designs and presents our proposed image reconstruction algorithm.
+Section~\ref{sec:test} also contains the evaluation of the spatial- and density resolution of phantoms.
+Results are summarized and discussed in sections~\ref{sec:results} and~\ref{sec:discussion}, respectively.